Best Golf Betting Sites & Guide

 The Masters is the only major that is held at the same course every year and in 2018 it was American Patrick Reed who lifted the trophy.
 Adam Scott is the only Aussie to have won The Masters and this year Cameron Smith was the highest Australian finisher.

 First held in 1895 at Newport Golf Club in Rhode Island USA and it was won by Englishman Horace Rawlins.
 This is the second of the four majors held every year and David Graham was the first Aussie to triumph back in 1981 at Merion Golf Club in Pennsylvania.

 He is just one of two Australians to have won the US Open, the other being Geoff Ogilvy at Winged Foot back in 2006.
-In 2017 unheralded American Brooks Koepka took the title at Erin Hills and this year’s US Open will be held at Shinnecock Hills and it starts on June 14th.
+In 2018 unheralded American Brooks Koepka took the title at Shinnecock Hills making it back-to-back wins.
+2019's tournament will be held at Pebble Beach.